 It is crazy how some series gain unbelievable levels of popularity.
+(Remember how popular Game of Thrones was when the first season dropped?
+I remember talking with my friends over the phone while looking for an offer similar to Betway Bonus Argentina, how much I liked some of the characters and how I already placed the first book in my Amazon cart.)
 It is even more amazing when spin-off products take the spotlight and earn a following of their own.
 Such is the case of Gwent, a card game present in The Witcher universe, and we are going to talk about it.

 How to Play